 System housings usually have several system controls and indicators mounted on the front panel.
-This motherboard supports several of these standard features via the J23 Switch & Indicator panel connector.
-The supported features and the pins J23 they connect to are shown in the following table and figures.
+This motherboard supports several of these standard features via the J23 Switch & Indicator panel The supported features and the J23 connector. pins they connect to are shown in the following table and figures.